dhyuan99/HD-Glue/README.md

 If you don't want to compute the embeddings by yourself, you can download the pre-computed embeddings [here](https://drive.google.com/drive/folders/10sl3PKY4TkNlnvvwZbXIExS2ZepDcfN1?usp=sharing) and place them to `HD-Glue/emb/`.

 After saving the embeddings, run e.g. `python train_HD.py -size 1000 -dim 8000 -dataset CIFAR10` to get the experiment results.
-To see all the combinations, you can check and run `sh HD_static.sh`.
+To see all the combinations, you can check and run `sh train_HD.sh`.